 The Department of Human Development and Family Studies in the College of Human Sciences operates a Child Development Research Center (CDRC) which provides educational/developmental programs for approximately 80 families with children from birth through five years of age.
 The CDRC serves as a site for instructional experiences for university students who work with children in laboratory, student teaching, and practicum courses.
 In addition, the Center provides interdisciplinary research opportunities for faculty and graduate students.

 The CDRC is accredited by the National Academy of Early Childhood Program Accreditation.
 The Academy is a division of the National Association for the Education of Young Children (NAEYC), the nation’s largest organization of early childhood educators.
-The CDRC is also licensed by the Texas Department of Protective and Regulatory Services (TDPRS) and serves as a Rising Star Vendor for Child Care Services.
+The CDRC is also licensed by the Texas Department of Family and Protective Services (DFPS) and serves as a Rising Star Vendor for Child Care Services.

 The Christine DeVitt and Helen DeVitt Jones Child Development Research Center believes that children develop to their highest potential in a nurturing atmosphere which fosters mutual respect and an appreciation for the uniqueness and capabilities of the individual.
 One of our primary goals is to provide an individualized developmental program for each child we serve.